jefdaj/ortholang-demo/templates/tutorial_05_load.md

 The `_glob` versions are similar to the `_each` ones but take a single string with a "glob" wildcard pattern describing the files to load.
-These two do the same thing:
+These three do the same thing:

 {{ macros.load_script(user, 'examples/scripts/load02.ol') }}

-The first one should generally be preferred for clarity though, unless you mean to load a list of files that might change.
+The second one is probably best because it avoids duplication, but makes it clear which files are being loaded.
+Use the third if you mean to load a list of files that might change.

 `load_list` loads a list of literal strings, so you can input your gene IDs or a list of genomes to search.